x3dom/x3dom/doc/guide/gettingstarted.rst

 Development builds
 ------------------
-If you are adventurous and want to work with the latest development build of X3DOM `download the latest builds from the X3DOM server at
+If you want to work with the latest development build of X3DOM (which in fact is recommended) `download the latest builds from the X3DOM server at
 <http://x3dom.org/download/dev/>`_.

 The development build automatically created every night and will contain